Life isn’t easy.

 - “It’s not about waiting for something to happen.
 It’s about your attitude while waiting.”

-- “Sometimes we ask life/God to give us more patience/faith/trust, but sometimes instead of just getting those things, God chooses to give us circumstances that teach us to have those things.”
+- “Sometimes we ask God to give us more of certain qualities like patience/faith/trust, but sometimes instead of just getting those things, God chooses to give us circumstances that teach us to have those things.”

 - “Progress is not linear”